EnacheAlexandru/string_service/README.md

 - Navigate to the _"main"_ folder
 - To run the app, open the command line in the folder and type **"go run main.go"**.
 The result will be exported in _"output.csv"_
 - To run the tests, type **"go test"**
 - If you wish an other input, change the contents inside _"input.csv"_.
-Be careful to respect the [format](#format) below or the app will crash
+Be careful to respect the [format](#format) below or the app will raise errors or even crash

 #### Format